Facts and stats about the Ross Bachelor of Business Administration class.

 The main pathway to enter the BBA program in Fall 2018 will be Preferred Admission, and Regular Admission will no longer exist.
-Transfer Admission will still be available for dual degree and undecided U-M students, in addition to external transfer students.
+Transfer Admission will still be available for dual degree students and U-M freshman who have not previously considered business, in addition to external transfer students.
 For Fall 2018 and forward, Transfer Admission will not be for current U-M students that had previously applied for Preferred Admission for Fall 2017 and forward.

 Dates & Deadlines

 The BBA Regular Admission application will be available at the end of December.
 Once available, you can save your work, and return to it as often as you would like.
 You may submit your application as early as Feb 15.

 There are no exceptions to the deadline.
 We strongly recommend you submit the application several days before the deadline to avoid last-minute problems.
 You will receive a confirmation email when we receive your application.

 The application must be submitted electronically.
 Make sure you have uploaded the correct essays, and be sure to submit only your completed application.
 Once you submit your application, you may not alter or add to it in any way.